shosseini811/ChessBot/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- OpenAI for GPT-4 Vision API
-- Selenium WebDriver team
-- Chess.com for the platform

 ## Author

 Soheil Hosseini (@shosseini811)